 3) Another model for flexible grouping has each mixed-ability group working on the same concept and output requirements.
 However, each group may vary on how they collaborate to accomplish that assignment.
 In this model, teachers circulate among the groups, supporting students as needed.
 Another option: one teacher supervises and supports while the other teacher collects data.

-Small Groups and Flexible Grouping Basics
+Implementing Co-teaching Models: Flexible Grouping Basics

 For teachers who are most comfortable with direct teaching via whole-class teaching, moving toward small groups and flexible grouping can be very intimidating.
 This is especially true in situations where group dynamics in the classroom are extra-lively and teachers are concerned about managing behavior and keeping kids on task.
 This section provides strategies and techniques for effectively implementing small groups and flexible groups.